-Also know as Bodensee, Lake Constance is an excellent destination at any time of the year; summer brings the opportunity to go for a boat trip, lounge on one of the many beaches, or cycle along the shore, while winter visitors can relax in one of the thermal baths, visit a Weinfest, or spend the afternoon in one of the many castles.
+Also, known as Bodensee, Lake Constance is an excellent destination at any time of the year; summer brings the opportunity to go for a boat trip, lounge on one of the many beaches, or cycle along the shore, while winter visitors can relax in one of the thermal baths, visit a Weinfest, or spend the afternoon in one of the many castles.

 Located on the shores of Lake Constance, Bregenz offers incredible views of Germany, Switzerland, and the Alps.
-A promenade runs along the waterfront, making an excellent place for a stroll, and the city itself is full of admirable art and architecture.
+A promenade runs along the waterfront, making it an excellent place for a stroll, and the city itself is full of admirable art and architecture.

 Famous for being the birthplace of Wolfgang Amadeus Mozart and the shooting location for The Sound of Music, Salzburg boasts a picturesque old town that looks like something straight out of a storybook.

 As the imperial capital of the country, Vienna has some big shoes to fill.
-However, its majestic baroque architecture, lively cultural scene, and cozy coffee-house culture ensure that it more than lives up to anyone's expectations.
+However, its majestic baroque architecture, lively cultural scene, and cosy coffee-house culture ensure that it more than lives up to anyone's expectations.